 The worship of this image was to be accompanied by all sorts of music from horns, pipes, lyres, trigons, harps, and bagpipes.
 When the people heard the music they were commanded to fall down and worship the image.
 Along with the command is a threat that stated if anyone disobeyed it they would be cast into a fiery furnace.
 This part of Daniel seems to be a foreshadowing of how the false prophet will cause people to worship the Beast (Antichrist) and his image within the Scarlet Woman during the Great Tribulation.
 In any case, when the king’s musicians play, all of those present fall and worship the image.
 However, not all did so.

-8 Therefore at that time certain Chaldeans came forward and maliciously accused the Jews.
-9 They declared to King Nebuchadnezzar, “O king, live forever!
-10 You, O king, have made a decree, that every man who hears the sound of the horn, pipe, lyre, trigon, harp, bagpipe, and every kind of music, shall fall down and worship the golden image.
-11 And whoever does not fall down and worship shall be cast into a burning fiery furnace.
-12 There are certain Jews whom you have appointed over the affairs of the province of Babylon: Shadrach, Meshach, and Abednego.
-These men, O king, pay no attention to you; they do not serve your gods or worship the golden image that you have set up.”
-(Daniel 3:8-12 ESV)
+8 For this reason at that time certain Chaldeans came forward and brought charges against the Jews.
+9 They responded and said to Nebuchadnezzar the king: “O king, live forever!
+10 You, O king, have made a decree that every man who hears the sound of the horn, flute, lyre, trigon, psaltery, and bagpipe and all kinds of music, is to fall down and worship the golden image.
+11 But whoever does not fall down and worship shall be cast into the midst of a furnace of blazing fire.
+12 There are certain Jews whom you have appointed over the administration of the province of Babylon, namely Shadrach, Meshach and Abed-nego.
+These men, O king, have disregarded you; they do not serve your gods or worship the golden image which you have set up.”
+Daniel 3:8-12 (NASB)

 Religion is not a guarantor of faith.
 I honestly feel God is removing His Remnant from the quickly apostatizing Church at this time.
-I have found that God is not allowing me to become religious again.
+There are times that it seems that God is not allowing me to become religious again.
 Perhaps I have a tendency to substitute my religion for my devotion to my Lord.
 In any case, I love to worship my Lord.
 I love to pray to Him.
 I love to serve Him.
-However, for a reason known only to Him, I have been removed from being part of any church at this time.
-Why?
-I still attend when I can, but my service to Him is totally outside of church.
-Perhaps that is what he desires from us all.
-In vv8-12 we find that Shadrack, Meshach and Abednego have refused to bow to and worship the image.
+Isn’t this what he desires from us all?
+In vv8-12 we find that Shadrack, Meshach and Abed-nego have refused to bow to and worship the image.
 God does not hide them.
 He allows those jealous of their place and position in the kingdom to accuse them before the king.
 Their accusation is also leading.
 They maliciously accuse them.
-They don’t just tell the king what they are doing or not doing, but that they “pay not attention to the king.”
+They don’t just tell the king what they are doing or not doing, but that they say, “These men, O king, have disregarded you.”
 They are deliberately trying to have these men removed from power.
 Yes, God does allow these things to happen to his people.
 Yes, it can even lead to persecution and death.

-13 Then Nebuchadnezzar in furious rage commanded that Shadrach, Meshach, and Abednego be brought.
-So they brought these men before the king.
-14 Nebuchadnezzar answered and said to them, “Is it true, O Shadrach, Meshach, and Abednego, that you do not serve my gods or worship the golden image that I have set up?
-15 Now if you are ready when you hear the sound of the horn, pipe, lyre, trigon, harp, bagpipe, and every kind of music, to fall down and worship the image that I have made, well and good.
-But if you do not worship, you shall immediately be cast into a burning fiery furnace.
-And who is the god who will deliver you out of my hands?”
-(Daniel 3:13-15 ESV)
+13 Then Nebuchadnezzar in rage and anger gave orders to bring Shadrach, Meshach and Abed-nego; then these men were brought before the king.
+14 Nebuchadnezzar responded and said to them, “Is it true, Shadrach, Meshach and Abed-nego, that you do not serve my gods or worship the golden image that I have set up?
+15 Now if you are ready, at the moment you hear the sound of the horn, flute, lyre, trigon, psaltery and bagpipe and all kinds of music, to fall down and worship the image that I have made, very well.
+But if you do not worship, you will immediately be cast into the midst of a furnace of blazing fire; and what god is there who can deliver you out of my hands?”
+Daniel 3:13-15 (NASB)

 Nebuchadnezzar would never make statements like that when Daniel was around to counsel him.
 This king would also know that these three worship the same God as Daniel who could interpret dreams.
 He also makes the huge mistake of thinking that he is equivalent with God.
-He says, “Who is the god who will deliver you out of my hands?”
+He says, “What god is there who can deliver you out of my hands?”
 That almost sounds like a challenge to the Living God, the Most High, doesn’t it?

-16 Shadrach, Meshach, and Abednego answered and said to the king, “O Nebuchadnezzar, we have no need to answer you in this matter.
-17 If this be so, our God whom we serve is able to deliver us from the burning fiery furnace, and he will deliver us out of your hand, O king.
-18 But if not, be it known to you, O king, that we will not serve your gods or worship the golden image that you have set up.”
-(Daniel 3:16-18 ESV)
+16 Shadrach, Meshach and Abed-nego replied to the king, “O Nebuchadnezzar, we do not need to give you an answer concerning this matter.
+17 If it be so, our God whom we serve is able to deliver us from the furnace of blazing fire; and He will deliver us out of your hand, O king.
+18 But even if He does not, let it be known to you, O king, that we are not going to serve your gods or worship the golden image that you have set up.”
+Daniel 3:16-18 (NASB)

 This must be our stand as well.
 As we walk through each day we are given test after test with a few trials thrown in from time to time.
 Each are designed to put us in positions of standing as these three young men did or compromising.
 The Apostate church in our time is marked by compromise disguised as political correctness or in-offensiveness.
 If those with discernment rebuke professing Christians then they are accused of being un-Christlikeness or worse.
 I have some very close to me try to make me see that it is wrong to expose the lies of false Christian leaders.
 They say it casts the church in a bad light.
 They say it is divisive.
 They say we should just stay quiet and get along the best we can.
 After all, perhaps they do have enough of the truth that we can learn from each other.
 Well, no thank you.
 Get behind me Satan.
 You are a stumbling block to me.
 We must fix our eyes like flint on our Lord and our eternal place with Him.
 We must get over the lie that this life is more important than the eternal.
 No it isn’t.
 These three young men knew that.
 They know that their obedience to their God was far more important than avoiding the fire.

-19 Then Nebuchadnezzar was filled with fury, and the expression of his face was changed against Shadrach, Meshach, and Abednego.
-He ordered the furnace heated seven times more than it was usually heated.
-20 And he ordered some of the mighty men of his army to bind Shadrach, Meshach, and Abednego, and to cast them into the burning fiery furnace.
-21 Then these men were bound in their cloaks, their tunics, their hats, and their other garments, and they were thrown into the burning fiery furnace.
-22 Because the king’s order was urgent and the furnace overheated, the flame of the fire killed those men who took up Shadrach, Meshach, and Abednego.
-23 And these three men, Shadrach, Meshach, and Abednego, fell bound into the burning fiery furnace.
-(Daniel 3:19-23 ESV)
+19 Then Nebuchadnezzar was filled with wrath, and his facial expression was altered toward Shadrach, Meshach and Abed-nego.
+He answered by giving orders to heat the furnace seven times more than it was usually heated.
+20 He commanded certain valiant warriors who were in his army to tie up Shadrach, Meshach and Abed-nego in order to cast them into the furnace of blazing fire.
+21 Then these men were tied up in their trousers, their coats, their caps and their other clothes, and were cast into the midst of the furnace of blazing fire.
+22 For this reason, because the king’s command was urgent and the furnace had been made extremely hot, the flame of the fire slew those men who carried up Shadrach, Meshach and Abed-nego.
+23 But these three men, Shadrach, Meshach and Abed-nego, fell into the midst of the furnace of blazing fire still tied up.
+Daniel 3:19-23 (NASB)

 This furnace was more than likely a brick kiln.
 Babylon was constructed mostly of mud bricks.
 The kiln was probably used in the construction of the worship area on the plain of Dura where the image was set up.
 Nebuchadnezzar loses his temper at the audacity of the response from these three young men.
 The rage we see in the king is demonic or Satanic in origin.
 This is the type of anger our enemy incites in those he is using to attack God’s people.
-The results can be very brutal as we saw a few weeks ago in Turkey.
+The results can be very brutal.
 The fire is so hot in the furnace that the heat and flames kill those who throw the three young men into the kiln.
 Their clothes probably ignited from the intense heat.

-24 Then King Nebuchadnezzar was astonished and rose up in haste.
-He declared to his counselors, “Did we not cast three men bound into the fire?”
-They answered and said to the king, “True, O king.”
-25 He answered and said, “But I see four men unbound, walking in the midst of the fire, and they are not hurt; and the appearance of the fourth is like a son of the gods.”
-(Daniel 3:24-25 ESV)
+Daniel 3:24-25 (NASB) 24 Then Nebuchadnezzar the king was astounded and stood up in haste; he said to his high officials, “Was it not three men we cast bound into the midst of the fire?”
+They replied to the king, “Certainly, O king.”
+25 He said, “Look!
+I see four men loosed and walking about in the midst of the fire without harm, and the appearance of the fourth is like a son of the gods!”

 Who is the fourth person in the fire with Shadrach, Meschach, and Abed-nego?
 The Aramaic Nebuchadnezzar uses to describe this person is how he would refer to a supernatural being.
 The Babylonians believed in angels so he could have thought an angel was protecting them.
 It could be the pre-incarnate Son of God as well.
 The deliverer of these men’s lives from the fire could have also been their Lord.
 Notice how God uses this to get Nebuchadnezzar’s attention.